mattpbrock/mattpbrock.github.io/_posts/2016-08-19-hello-world.markdown

 title:  "Hello World"
 date:   2016-08-19 20:27 -0600
 categories: general
+preview: Well, here we are.
+Just sitting up late tonight after finishing a chapter of The Lord of The Rings.
+I feel like coding.
+It seems the fair mist waters of Lothlórien are washing over me, and I am thus stricken to pour forth the hidden substance of my soul.
 ---

 Well, here we are.
 Just sitting up late tonight after finishing a chapter of The Lord of The Rings.
 I feel like coding.
 It seems the fair mist waters of Lothlórien are washing over me, and I am thus stricken to pour forth the hidden substance of my soul.